tamaraantonella/tamaraantonella/README.md

 ![](https://komarev.com/ghpvc/?username=tamaraantonella&color=ff69b4)

 ### Fullstack Dev Student
 I started as a self-taught on platforms such as freeCampCode and SoloLearn.
-Now I'm studying Fullstack Dev (Henry).
+Now I'm a Fullstack Dev student (Henry).